Skip to main content

 A few years ago, I could recognize a person or company by the way they wrote.
 Their style, their choice of words, their typos, their pacing; all were identifiers I had become accustomed to, similar to how you get accustomed to how your friend talks or dresses.

 I noticed this was more than an individual occurrence.
 More people had started to sound... the same.
+The same, omnipresent AI-style.
 I found myself thinking that I'd rather read the original prompt than the polished output.
 I craved evidence of human effort.

-From the individual's point of view, this might seem like an innocent—heck, even desired—development.
-I get it.
+From the individual's point of view, this might seem like an innocent development.
+Heck, some might even desire it.
 Write a couple of sentences about your idea, give it to an AI model, and a couple of minutes later you have content.
 Publish and move on.

 In a business context, generating content might be financially beneficial, at least in the short run.
 If you can publish 50 articles in the time it used to take to write one, chances are your SEO/GEO game will improve, even if the content is generic.

-Writing—or any form of creation, for that matter—is supposed to be difficult.
+Writing—or any form of creation—is supposed to be difficult.
 You need to struggle to get better.
 You need exposure and repetition.
-By outsourcing the difficult parts, you don't improve, however professional the results might appear on the surface.
+By outsourcing the difficult parts, you don't improve, however professional or convincing the results might appear.
+And when you don't improve, you stop developing the most important skill for judging the output: Taste.

-All of this doesn't mean you shouldn't use AI.
-Quite the opposite: Developing your skills develops taste, the most valuable skill in the AI era.
 We need more people with great taste, as style-wise AI models are prone to regress toward the mean.
 Taste is your leverage, your differentiator.
-Developing taste requires embracing frustration, but it's worth it.
+Developing taste requires embracing frustration, but that's better than drinking the Kool-Aid.

 Link to this headingTips for writing